How to Grow Fig Trees: The Ultimate Step-by-Step Guide

 Getting Started: Seeds, Nursery Trees, or Cuttings

-We prefer to get a jump start and purchase decent-size trees from the local nursery in 5 gallon pots since fig trees can already take several years to bear fruit.
+I prefer to get a jump start and purchase decent-size trees from the local nursery in 5 gallon pots since fig trees can already take several years to bear fruit.
 However, you can also propagate your own cuttings from a friend’s tree and grow your own fig tree that way too.

-Black Mission and Brown Turkey are two very well-known types of figs, but there are dozens of interesting and delicious fig tree varieties to choose from!
 It’s important to select a fig tree variety that is well-suited for your climate, space, and taste buds.
 Read descriptions before making a purchase.
 I always suggest checking locally-owned nurseries first; they should carry varieties that grow well in your area.

 Climate

-Most fig tree varieties grow best outdoors in hardiness zones 8 through 11 where summers are long and hot and winters are mild.
+Most fig tree varieties grow best in hardiness zones 8 through 11 – where summers are long and hot and winters are mild.
 However, some fig tree varieties can survive in much colder climates too!
 For instance, the ‘Chicago Hardy’ fig grows in zone 6.
 Many others are adapted down to zone 7, especially when planted in a protected location.
 Celeste and Brown Turkey are two other popular fig varieties well-suited for cold climates.

 Fig Tree Size

-In addition to climate, consider the size of the tree.
 Some fig trees are available as dwarf or semi-dwarf varieties that will reach a maximum height of 10 to 15 feet, perfect for smaller gardens, tidy orchards, or containers.
-We’ve grown many semi-dwarf varieties that are still less than 6 feet tall, many years after planting.
-Other fig trees grow quite large, reaching up to 30 feet tall.
-Fig trees are bushy in nature and can grow a canopy as wide as the tree is tall.
-However, figs are easy to train and tame – so you can always keep a larger variety pruned to stay on the smaller side.
-Maintaining shorter fig trees also makes harvesting fruit much easier.
+I’ve grown many semi-dwarf varieties that are still less than 6 feet tall, even many years after planting.

 Fruit Characteristics